ERGlass/lrcde.dev/ReadMe.md

 ## Internal functions

+- `do.dual.decon` - a function to actually perform two-group cell type-specific differential expression analysis.
+Used by the main `lrcde` function
 - `cell.props.target` - a function to simulate cell proportion matrix with pre-defined cell proportion standard deviation for the target cell type, and the condition number for the whole matrix
 - `custom.resid.synthetic` - a function to create a matrix of simulated residuals for each sample and cell type